How to get help

 - help to communicate with other children

-Your child’s school or college may create a Special Educational Needs and Disability (SEND) Plan or ask for an assessment for an Education, Health and Care (EHC) Plan to get more funding to help your child.
-Nurseries can also ask for an assessment.
+Your child’s school or college may create a Special Educational Needs and Disability (SEND) Plan or ask for an assessment for an Education, Health and Care (EHC) Support Plan to help set targets and agree ways of helping them.

 Contact SEND Information, Advice and Support Service (SENDIASS) for independent advice if you think your child isn’t getting the help they need.